lunarphp/livewire-starter-kit/README.md

 # Demo Store

 This repository is provided as a reference to learn how to use GetCandy Laravel E-Commerce package.
-It is a classic e-commerce store and we have a [screencast series in the docs](https://docs.getcandy.io/screencasts) which show you how we created each section of the store.
+This example is a classic e-commerce store and we are currently making a screencast series to show you how we did it!

 # Requirements